Chronic Pain/CRPS

 CRPS type 2

-This type has the same symptoms as type 1, though with sustained nerve damage.
+Formerly known as causalgia, this type has the same symptoms as type 1, though with specific nerve damage.

 What symptoms will I develop with CRPS?